-If you are a gardening freak; who wants to start with sustainable gardening and enjoys the natural and authentic taste of homegrown vegetables and fruits and, there is no better way to grow them than in a greenhouse.
-Backyard greenhouse kits offer a warm and stable environment where you can grow crops regardless of it being in winter, autumn or summer.
+If you are a gardening freak; who wants to start with sustainable gardening and enjoys the natural and authentic taste of homegrown vegetables and fruits, there is no better way to grow them than in a greenhouse.
+Backyard greenhouse kits offer a warm and stable environment where you can grow crops regardless of it is in winter, autumn, or summer.

 They are normally covered with glass, clear plastic or clear polythene, which is a perfect way to conserve heat while also ensuring that optimum sunlight reaches your crops.
 These conditions create an ideal environment where several varieties of crops can thrive.